Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Examples, other results, and final comments

 \subsection{The proof of Theorem~\ref{thm:notTG}}

-\begin{proof}[Proof of Theorem~\ref{thm:notTG}] To prove the theorem we must take care to differentiate between $\Tr\Ad$ for $\SL_2(\bbC)$ and $\PO_0(3,1)$.
+\begin{proof}[Proof of Theorem~\ref{thm:notTG}] To prove the theorem we must take care to differentiate between $\Tr\Ad$ for $\SL_2(\bbC)$ and $\PO_0(3,1)$, since lattices in $\PU(3,1)$ naturally contain lattices in $\PO_0(3,1)$, but results on nonintegral traces for Kleinian groups typically are stated for $\SL_2(\bbC)$.
 We denote the two adjoint representations by $\Ad_\bbC$ and $\Ad_\bbR$, respectively, as they denote the traces of the adjoint representation for $\fraks\frakl_2(\bbC)$ considered as a complex (resp.\ real) vector space.

 There are many known hyperbolic $3$-manifolds $M$ with nonintegral traces.
 See \cite[\S 5.2.2]{MaclachlanReid} for a closed example and \cite{Cheseblo} for a hyperbolic link complement.
 However, in the literature this means that for a given lift of $\Gam = \pi_1(M)$ from $\PSL_2(\bbC)$ to $\SL_2(\bbC)$ there is a $\gam \in \Gam$ with a nonintegral trace for the associated $2 \times 2$ matrix, i.e., that $\Tr(\gam)$ is not an algebraic integer.
 The embedding of $\Gam$ in $\PSL_2(\bbC)$ is the lattice embedding associated with the complete hyperbolic structure, and we can choose any lift to $\SL_2(\bbC)$, as $\gam$ will have nonintegral trace for any chosen lift.
 In what follows, we identify $\gam$ with a matrix in $\SL_2(\bbC)$.